LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 ### 3.2 Roster Requirements

-- Minimum of 5 players per team
+- Minimum of 3 players per team (see FAQ)
 - Players cannot be registered on multiple teams within the same cup

 ## 4. Regular Season Format